egel/blog/content/blog/git_pre_commit_email_blocker.md

 ```

 #### Installation
-Save above snippet save as `.git/hooks/pre-commit` into your git repository and **do not forget to make the file executable** `chmod +x .git/hooks/pre-commit`.
+Save above snippet as `.git/hooks/pre-commit` into your git repository and **do not forget to make the file executable** `chmod +x .git/hooks/pre-commit`.

 [github]: https://github.com